hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/hpecp_kd_app.md

 ## Ensure Harbor addon is enabled

 :::info
-This step uses the [hpecp cli](https://pypi.org/project/hpecp/).
+This step uses the [hpecp](https://pypi.org/project/hpecp/) CLI.
 You can install it with:

 ```
 pip3 install hpecp`